AriFordsham/GHCWiki/records/overloaded-record-fields/simple.md

 It is common to update the value of a field based on the *previous* value of the same field.
 In some cases, it might be cumbersome to pattern match just to get the old value for an update.
-In such situation, the following piece of syntactic sugar for record updates might be handy:
+In such situations, the following piece of syntactic sugar for record updates might be handy:

 ```wiki
 C { e | f1 = e1, f2 := e2 }